 Massaging the scalp when shampooing helps to tone the hair.

-Response: FALSE.
-Contrary to popular belief, massaging the scalp after applying shampoo is not at all advisable: it risks weakening the epidermis or causing excess sebum production by stimulating the sebaceous gland.
+Answer: FALSE.
+Contrary to popular belief, massaging the scalp after applying shampoo is not at all advisable: it can weaken the epidermis or cause excess sebum production by stimulating the sebaceous gland.
 It's better to gently massage your hair with the shampoo and not rub your head vigorously.

 The best shampoos are not necessarily those that lather the most.